Your Cart

 Lesson thumbnail

-Warli for the Community (I): The artist tells us how he sees Warli.
-He also shares his story and the significance of the art form for him and his family
+Warli for the Community (I): In this lesson the artist tells us how he sees Warli Art.
+Sadashiv ji shares how this art form has a huge significance for him and his family.

 6 mins